achow101/hardware-wallet-interface/hwilib/devices/ledger_bitcoin/ledgercomm/README.md

 The changes are only to make it work on Python 3.6 as the official library requires 3.8+

 * Remove usage of `typing.Literal`
+* Change to using relative imports instead of `ledgercomm`